UK firms still covet royal approval as Queen hits record 63rd year

 "There is no doubt that in the export market the warrant is regarded highly, in particular in the Far East (and) in North America," Peck said.

-"In any country like China that has had some form of dynasty, they recognize what that warrant stands for."
+"In any country like China that has had some form of dynasty, they recognise what that warrant stands for."

 (Editing by Estelle Shirbon)